Shajahanpur Upazila

-Shajahanpur Upazila (শাজাহানপুর উপজেলা) is an upazila of Bogra District in the Division of Rajshahi, Bangladesh.
+Shajahanpur Upazila (শাজাহানপুর উপজেলা) is an upazila of Bogra District in Rajshahi Division, Bangladesh.
 Created in 2003, it is the newest upazila in the District.

 Geography

 Shajahanpur Upazila has a total area of 221.69 sqkm.
-It borders Bogra Sadar Upazila to the north, Gabtali and Dhunat upazilas to the east, Sherpur Upazila to the south, Nandigram Upazila to the southwest, and Kahaloo Upazila to the west.
+It borders Bogura Sadar Upazila to the north, Gabtali and Dhunat upazilas to the east, Sherpur Upazila to the south, Nandigram Upazila to the southwest, and Kahaloo Upazila to the west.
 The Karatoya River flows south through the upazila.

 Demographics

-According to the 2011 Bangladesh census, Shajahanpur Upazila had 72,685 households and a population of 289,804, 21.4% of whom lived in urban areas.
-8.9% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 57.7%, compared to the national average of 51.8%.
+According to the 2011 Census of Bangladesh, Shajahanpur Upazila had 72,685 households and a population of 289,804.
+56,145 (19.37%) were under 10 years of age.
+Shajahanpur had a literacy rate (age 7 and over) of 57.71%, compared to the national average of 51.8%, and a sex ratio of 939 females per 1000 males.
+62,140 (21.44%) lived in urban areas.

 Administration

 Bogra Municipality falls mainly within Bogra Sadar Upazila, but a small part of the municipality (one ward, portions of two others, Majhira Cantonment, and Jahangirabad Cantonment) lies inside Shajahanpur Upazila.
 These wards are divided into 18 mahallas.
 The remainder of the upazila is divided into nine union parishads: Amrool, Aria, Asekpur, Chopinagar, Gohail, Kharna, Khotta Para, Madla, and Majhira.
 The union parishads are subdivided into 120 mauzas and 166 villages.